-Bob Janosz enters his sixth season as goaltending coach for the Rochester Americans organization, a role he previously held for four years with the Amerks from 2006 to 2009 before re-joining the team prior to the 2011-12 campaign.
+Bob Janosz enters his seventh season as goaltending coach for the Rochester Americans organization, a role he previously held for four years with the Amerks from 2006 to 2009 before re-joining the team prior to the 2011-12 campaign.
 After working in the same capacity with the Florida Panthers for the 2010-11 season, Janosz was hired by the Buffalo Sabres, being named to the position on August 31, 2011.

 Janosz, 35, oversees the on-ice training, development and overall progress of the goaltending prospects within the Sabres system.
 Under Janosz’s guidance last season, Amerks goalie David Leggio was voted as the team’s Most Valuable Player by his teammates after leading the American Hockey League in saves and posting a record of 28-24-2 to help lead Rochester to a playoff berth.

 During his previous stints with the team, Janosz also worked as a video coach and a strength and conditioning coach at various times.
 Most recently, Janosz has worked as an Eastern Regional Development Scout for USA Hockey and as an assistant goaltending coach for the Florida Panthers.
 He also runs the Janosz School of Goaltending, conducting camps throughout New York State.
 Several of the goalies who have attended his camps have gone on to professional and collegiate careers.